Maple Ridge - Fraser Street and 224th Street

 The above image is a rendering and subject to change.

-These new homes will replace the temporary modular homes at 22548 Royal Crescent, which are nearing the end of their lifespan.
-After the modular units are removed, we plan to build affordable homes for seniors on this property.
+The new homes at Rivers Reach are replacing the temporary modular homes at 22548 Royal Crescent, which are nearing the end of their lifespan.
+After the modular units are removed, we plan to build affordable homes for seniors on that property.

 Operator